petrknap/trunk/projects/petrknap.github.io/index.md

         content: |+
           ## Leading of developers and programmers

-          Regular code-review and consultation for teams with a lack of senior members
+          Regular code-reviews and consultations for teams with a lack of senior members

           <small>
           I will teach you how to use Git, tests, code-style, IDE, virtualization<br>